mydr24/book/chapters/05-service-layer.md

 ## Building the Strategic Foundation of Healthcare Excellence

-The business service design represents the core value proposition of MyDR24, where healthcare domain expertise meets user experience excellence.
-This chapter details our journey from business requirements to market-leading service capabilities that drive platform adoption, user satisfaction, and revenue growth.
+Following our strategic platform design and data architecture foundation, this chapter details the transformation of MyDR24's core capabilities into comprehensive business services.
+Here we explore how healthcare domain expertise meets user experience excellence to create market-leading service capabilities that drive platform adoption, user satisfaction, and revenue growth across all stakeholder groups.

 ## Strategic Service Architecture